wolf-math/aaronwolfdev/docs/Coding/Python Docs/Guide/iterables/ranges.md

 Ranges are efficient sequences of integers:
 - Memory-efficient (don't store all values)
 - Perfect for loops and counting (we'll see in the next section)
-- Support indexing, slicing, and membership testing
+- Support indexing, slicing the range, and membership testing
 - Immutable and fast
 - Perfect for representing large numeric sequences